GENERAL INFORMATION

 OPERATING HOURS

-The White House Visitor Center and the Ellipse Visitor Pavilion are open daily from 7:30 AM to 4 PM, except when closed on Thanksgiving, Christmas, and New Year’s Day.
+The White House Visitor Center is open daily from 7:30 AM to 4 PM, except when closed on Thanksgiving, Christmas, and New Year’s Day.

 AMENITIES

-- Information desk where you can pick up a free park brochure, walking tour map, and information on other attractions on the National Mall and in the District of Columbia area
+- Information desk where visitors can pick up a free park brochure, walking tour map, and information on other attractions on the National Mall and in the District of Columbia area

 - Park film